BLE-LTER/EDICited/README.md

 EDICited is a R package that queries the DataCite API to look up citations of datasets from the Environmental Data Initiative (EDI).
+This is the R version of the Python https://github.com/BLE-LTER/citations_for_data.

 # Installation
 `remotes::install_github("BLE-LTER/EDICited")`